sergey-koryshev/money-management/README.md

 ## Main Features of POC

-- managing incomes/outcomes: adding, editing, deleting
+- managing expenses: add, edit, delete
-- displaying incomes/outcomes for selected month
+- displaying expenses for selected month
-- specifying expenses with any currency
+- support for different currencies
-- ability to convert all expenses in one currency automatically
+- ability to convert all expenses' currencies to one currency
+- displaying total amount of spent money for selected month
+- searching through expenses
+- connecting with another users
+- sharing expenses with connected users

 ## POC structure